Google handles 5.5 billion searches a day. That’s a lot of traffic and a big part of it are high converting queries.

 Here are some CTAs you may include in the text ads:

-Since landing page is also very important part of AdWords, it seems reasonable to use tools like Yandex which lets you see scroll map, click map.
+Since landing page is also very important part of Ads, it seems reasonable to use tools like Yandex which lets you see scroll map, click map.

 With this tool, it’s possible to find out what’s the best place for your CTA button.